 Because of hyper-exposure to social media and content marketing, the communication between customers and brands is more wholesome.
 Companies are not talking only about their products.
 They are looking to add real value to the lives of the customers, and to form long and meaningful customer relationships.

 Many successful companies like Google, Whole Foods, Ben & Jerry’s Ice Cream, and Starbucks have been doing it for years.
-Value-led go-to-market strategy is not new but it is more relevant now.
+Value-led go-to-market strategy is not new, but it is more relevant now.
 63% of consumers prefer to purchase products and services from brands that stand for a purpose that resonates with their own values and beliefs.
-So, how does it work?

 Value-led go-to-market strategy checklist